mdlord/CompVision/README.md

 BAG OF WORDS (proj3.m )
--> implementation of bag of words using vl_sift/vl-kmeans etc. it uses the code specific funtion cluster.m ->to run this code, you must have vl_feat installed -> follow the link (http://www.vlfeat.org/download.html)
+-> implementation of bag of words using vl_sift/vl-kmeans etc. it uses the code specific funtion cluster.m ->to run this code, you must have vl_feat installed -> follow the link (http://www.vlfeat.org/download.html) ->use seperate files test and train to implement the code(refer to the visio_dataset)

+PRETRAINED CONVOLUTION NETWORKS(precnn.m)
+->to download the pretrained dataset, follow the link (http://www.vlfeat.org/matconvnet/pretrained/) ->build testing classes based on the labels already in the data set that you are downloading.